 Visit Perth – The Landing Point and Gateway

 Perth is the capital, the gateway and the likely first landing spot.
 It is also worthy of a few days of your time.
 It may have rained for the first few days of my induction to Australia’s ‘Sunniest City’ (so-called as it has more hours of sunshine than any other in the country) but that didn’t dampen the enthusiasm for what has come to being listed as one of the world’s ‘most livable’ cities.
-Not only do you have a ‘Sunset Coast’ of 19 beaches including the much-loved Cottesloe and Scarborough, the island getaway of Rottnest and one of world’s largest inner-city parks (the Kings Park and Botanic Garden), but Perth is constantly expanding its urban cool offering.
+Not only do you have a ‘Sunset Coast’ of 19 beaches including the much-loved Cottesloe and Scarborough, the island getaway of Rottnest and one of the world’s largest inner-city parks (the Kings Park and Botanic Garden), but Perth is constantly expanding its urban cool offering.

 Where to Go in Perth:

-You can kick back in the street-art laneways and coffee shop-lined streets of its go-to neighbourhoods, because one of the answers to the question of what to do in Western Australia outside of the wilderness is to hone in on its areas of growth and regeneration.
-In Perth these areas include Northbridge – the theatre and gallery filled area behind the Central Business District (CBD), full of international food hubs and a miniature Chinatown lined with dumpling stores – and in the younger, design hub of Leederville.
+You can kick back in the street-art laneways and coffee shop-lined streets of its go-to neighbourhoods because one of the answers to the question of what to do in Western Australia outside of the wilderness is to hone in on its areas of growth and regeneration.
+In Perth, these areas include Northbridge – the theatre and gallery filled area behind the Central Business District (CBD), full of international food hubs and a miniature Chinatown lined with dumpling stores – and in the younger, design hub of Leederville.
 ‘Leedo’ thrives on the artistic regeneration of its self-proclaimed “immigrant nostalgia architecture” built upon a melting pot of Italian, Chinese, Jewish, Greek and Macedonian heritage.
 There’s also the central Perth city State Buildings, whose former government holdings are now an ultra-swanky and fun hub of retail and dining offering from chocolate and coffee to Asian cuisine.
-The area of Fremantle has its own unique offering (see below).
+The area of Fremantle has its unique offering (see below).

-A wander in the very heart of Perth, where you are likely to want to visit the 2.6 billion dollar public space project of Elizabeth Quay, is not without understanding the city’s native beginnings and the stories of its true origins begin in this area.
+A wander in the very heart of Perth, where you are likely to want to visit the 2.6 billion dollars public space project of Elizabeth Quay, is not without understanding the city’s native beginnings and the stories of its true origins begin in this area.
 An afternoon spent with Walter from Go Cultural Tours – a descendant of several Aboriginal tribal clans of the southwest region of Western Australia – provided a first-hand Aboriginal perspective and insight into the Nyungar people, who are the traditional owners of this land (for over 50,000 years).
 Old hunting grounds, lakes and sacred sites are now the high-rise CBD, major hotels and beaches; roads and highways cover former tribal trials.
 Walter highlights how Perth today is trying to reconcile its dark history and modern growth with its social, spiritual, cultural and historical significance in consultation of new offerings and ceremonial activities.

 Don’t believe what you hear about Perth being ‘the boring side of Australia’.
 It knows it doesn’t live up to Melbourne and Sydney and it’s OK with that.
-It’s exudes its own vibe and I had so much fun digging that out, which is a part of the experience of Perth.
+It exudes its vibe and I had so much fun digging that out, which is a part of the experience of Perth.
 It’s evolving, and if you don’t know where to go in Western Australia you will not be sorry you started here, even if by default of your flight path.